matrix-org/matrix-spec-proposals/proposals/3958-suppress-notifications-of-message-edits.md

 is re-notified).
 This contributes to notification fatigue as the additional notifications contain no new information.

+Additionally for users which have a room set to "all messages" then every event edit results in a new notification.

 ## Proposal

-A new default push rule is added to suppress notifications due to [edits](https://spec.matrix.org/v1.5/client-server-api/#event-replacements).
+A new default push rule is added to suppress notifications due to [edits](https://spec.matrix.org/v1.7/client-server-api/#event-replacements).

 ```json
 {